wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.VII.7

 <p class=fip id=p7>
-7.&emsp;God has kept your Kingdom for you, but He cannot share His joy with you until you know it with your whole mind.
+7. God has kept your Kingdom for you, but He cannot share His joy with you until you know it with your whole mind.
 <sup>2</sup>Revelation is not enough, because it is only communication <em>from</em> God.
 <sup>3</sup>God does not need revelation returned to Him, which would clearly be impossible, but He does want it brought to others.
 <sup>4</sup>This cannot be done with the actual revelation; its content cannot be expressed, because it is intensely personal to the mind that receives it.